IAEA-NDS/endf-parserpy/docs/source/guide/accelerated_parsing_and_writing.rst

 package.
 During the installation via ``pip install`` or equivalent means, an attempt is made to compile the C++ source code to Python modules.
-If all required build tools are available on your system and hence the compilation successful, you can benefit from accelerated parsing and writing of ENDF-6 files by using the :class:`~endf_parserpy.EndfParserCpp` class.
+If all required build tools are available on your system and hence the compilation is successful, you can benefit from accelerated parsing and writing of ENDF-6 files by using the :class:`~endf_parserpy.EndfParserCpp` class.

-The interface of the :class:`~endf_parserpy.EndfParserCpp` class closely mirrors the one of the :class:`~endf_parserpy.EndfParser` class, providing mostly the same initialization options.
+The interface of the :class:`~endf_parserpy.EndfParserCpp` class closely mirrors the one of the :class:`~endf_parserpy.EndfParser` class, providing most of the same initialization options.
 The following code snippet demonstrates the reading and writing of an ENDF-6 file:

 .. code:: Python